TatuLund/vaadin-create23/docs/Storefront.PRD.md

 ---

-## 3. Step 3 – Customer “My Purchases” History & Login-time Notifications
+## 3. Step 3 – Requester “My Purchases” History & Login-time Notifications

 ### 3.1 Scope

 Extend backend and UI so that:

-- Customers see a **paged history** of their own purchases and statuses.
+- Requesters see a **paged history** of their own purchases and statuses.
-- On login, customers are informed about **status changes** (completed/rejected/cancelled) since their last session.
+- On login, requesters are informed about **status changes** (completed/rejected/cancelled) since their last session.

 ### 3.2 Requirements